At £50m, Sigurdsson isn't the solution to Everton's creativity quandary

 This move goes against the grain of recent transfers.
 Although the returning Wayne Rooney is a significant outlier and the other exception in a summer dominated to this point by the arrival of players aged 24 or younger, a two-year deal for the 31-year-old eliminates much of the risk.
 Given the transfer fee touted, any deal for Sigurdsson is likely to include significant wages and a lengthy contract.

 Excellence in dead-ball situations distracts from concerns over his influence in open play.
 Three penalties and two free kicks leave a goal tally showing four strikes from open play.
 Eight of his 13 assists arrived via free kicks or corners.
-Goals and assists are no less important, whether from set pieces or open play, but four goals and five assists from open play are not exactly the figures connected with a £50 million player.
+Goals and assists are no less important, whether from set pieces or open play, but four goals and five assists from open play are not exactly the figures connected with a £50m player.

 Everton require creativity and goals, two traits Sigurdsson possesses, but there are limitations on those attributes.
 Along with the need for a broader spread of goals within the squad, something Koeman hopes to remedy this summer, creativity in open play is arguably the primary issue to tackle.
 Sigurdsson created 80 chances last season, of which 55 came from set pieces.

-For all the criticism directed toward Ross Barkley, both on the pitch and lately with his failure to sign a new contract, the 23-year-old outperformed Sigurdsson creatively in open play last season.
+For all the criticism directed towards Ross Barkley, both on the pitch and lately with his failure to sign a new contract, the 23-year-old outperformed Sigurdsson creatively in open play last season.
 Barkley created 57 chances to Sigurdsson's 25 and recorded six assists to Sigurdsson's five.
 Both players scored four times in normal play.
 Many supporters believe that Barkley is not the solution to the creative predicament Koeman faces, but on this evidence, neither is Sigurdsson.

 This is not to say that Sigurdsson cannot succeed at Everton, should the deal go through, as the qualities he possesses would still add to the first-team squad.
-A price nearer £20 million and any complaints would be considerably less audible, but at this time, for this price, Sigurdsson is not what Everton need.
+A price nearer £20m and any complaints would be considerably less audible, but at this time, for this price, Sigurdsson is not what Everton need.

 Smashing the club-record transfer fee for a player who turns 28 in September and does not address the shortage of open-play creativity, pace and width in the final third feels out of step with the direction the club has taken this summer.